-EXHIBIT 3 (a) Restated Certificate of Incorporation of Acuity Brands, Inc.

-( ) 1 filed with the Commission on December 14, 2001, which is incorporated herein by reference. (b) Amended and Restated By-Laws of Acuity Brands, Inc. Reference is made to Exhibit 3(b) to the registrant's Form 10-Q as filed with the Commission on July 6, 2004, which is incorporated herein by reference.
-EXHIBIT 10(iii)A(1) Acuity Brands, Inc. Matching Gift Program Filed with the Commission as part of this Form 10-Q. EXHIBIT 31 (a) Certification of the Chief Executive Officer of the Company pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
+EXHIBIT 3 (a) Restated Certificate of Incorporation of Acuity Brands, Inc. Reference is made to Exhibit 3.1 to the registrant's Form 8-K as filed with the Commission on December 14, 2001, which is incorporated herein by reference. (b) Amended and Restated By-Laws of Acuity Brands, Inc. Reference is made to Exhibit 3(b) to the registrant's Form 10-Q as filed with the Commission on July 6, 2004, which is incorporated herein by reference.
+EXHIBIT 10 (a) Letter Agreement dated April 26, 2005 between Acuity Brands, Inc. and Edward H. Bastian.
+Reference is made to Exhibit 10.1 to the registrant's Current Report on Form 8-K as filed with the Commission on April 27, 2005, which is incorporated herein by reference.
+EXHIBIT 31 (a) Certification of the Chief Executive Officer of the Company pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
 Filed with the Commission as part of this Form 10-Q. (b) Certification of the Chief Financial Officer of the Company pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
 Filed with the Commission as part of this Form 10-Q. EXHIBIT 32 (a) Certification of the Chief Executive Officer of the Company pursuant to 18 U.S.C.
 Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002.
 Filed with the Commission as part of this Form 10-Q. (b) Certification of the Chief Financial Officer of the Company pursuant to 18 U.S.C.
 Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002.
-Filed with the Commission as part of this Form 10-Q. 23
+Filed with the Commission as part of this Form 10-Q.